-When you visit one of New York’s many bars or nightclubs, you are entitled and should expect that these establishments are safe places to visit.
+When you visit one of New York’s many bars or nightclubs, you are entitled to, and should expect, that these establishments are safe places to visit.
 This means you should not suffer any injury from another patron or from an employee.
-The bar or nightclub is required to have a sufficient number of and properly trained personnel, including managers, bartenders and security personnel.
+The bar or nightclub is required to have a sufficient number of properly trained personnel, including managers, bartenders and security personnel.

 People frequenting bars or nightclubs go there to drink alcohol in these establishments.
 Some establishments even impose a two (2) drink minimum.

 The Dram Shop law in New York makes it illegal for businesses to serve alcohol to persons who are visibly intoxicated.
 Visible intoxication can be signs such as slurred speech, bloodshot eyes, and lack of physical coordination.

 If a person who is visibly intoxicated leaves a bar or nightclub and then drives a motor vehicle The Dram Shop law states that the bar or nightclub may be held liable if there is an accident caused by that driver.
 So, if you are injured by an intoxicated driver, you have a right to sue the bar or nightclub that served alcohol to that intoxicated driver.
 We recently were successful in suing the bar and obtaining a substantial settlement after an accident by proving that the driver was clearly intoxicated and became so at the bar.

 It is unfortunate but a known fact that some people will drink to excess and become inebriated or drunk.
 It is also easy to imagine a fight starting between patrons who are inebriated or drunk.
 Bottles, glasses, barstools and chairs are then readily available to be used as weapons during a fight.
 The establishment must have enough properly trained employees on duty to avoid these types of situations.